Hemanshijalondhara/Weather-DataAnalysis/README.md

-# 🌍 Global Weather Data Analysis Dashboard
+# 🌍 Smart Travel Weather Intelligence Dashboard

 ## 📌 Project Overview

-The Global Weather Data Analysis Dashboard is a data analytics project developed using Excel and Power BI to clean, analyze, and visualize weather data.
+The Smart Travel Weather Intelligence Dashboard is a data analytics project developed using Excel and Power BI to clean, analyze, and visualize weather data.